terrywang/vagrantboxes/archlinux-x86_64.md

     * Default hostname => `archlinux.vagrant.vm`
     * NIC name changed from `enp0s3` to `eth0` using udev rule => `/etc/udev/rules.d/66-persistent-net.rules`.
 For those who are so used to the old naming scheme.
 Alternatively, `net.ifnames=0` can be passed as kernel boot parameter to achieve the same, ever better.
 9. Kernel Parameters
-    * Due to the deprecation of `/etc/sysctl.conf`, `/etc/sysctl.d/99-sysctl.conf` has been added to make kernel parameters persistent between reboots.
+    * Due to the deprecation of `/etc/sysctl.conf`, `/etc/sysctl.d/99-sysctl.conf` has been added to make kernel parameters persistent across reboots.
 10. Additional packages installed (including AUR)
     * `bash-completion`, `zsh` with `prezto`
     * `htop`, `dstat`, `glances`, `smem`, `inxi`, `lsof`